 1. Parking can be limited

-Not every apartment comes with a parking space, especially small one-bedroom units.
+Not every apartment these days comes with a parking space, especially small one-bedroom units.
 Most apartments only come with one car spot, so if you’ve got multiple cars, you may have to pay a premium for parking or put up with endlessly circling the block looking for street parking.

-Parking can also be a challenge for visitors – my building only comes with three visitor spots and next to no on-street parking.
+Parking can also be a challenge for visitors.
+My building only comes with three visitor spots and next to no on-street parking.

 2. There’s less space

 The big reason apartments are often more affordable than houses is because they’re a lot smaller.
 While this means less cleaning, it also means less storage space for all your stuff.
-While this may not be an issue for someone living alone, the lack of storage space isn’t ideal for a bigger family.
+While this may not be an issue for someone living alone, the lack of storage space isn’t ideal for a growing family.

 My apartment doesn’t even come with a pantry for who knows what reason.
-I live alone so it’s not a huge issue, but imagine a family or even a sharehouse trying to manage without one.
+I live alone so it’s not a huge issue but imagine a family, or even a share house, trying to manage without one.
 Nightmare!

 3. Privacy and noise